Laura Revercomb, Board President

 Seamus graduated with a BS in Accounting from Ramapo College of New Jersey.
 Seamus has expertise in project management with his Lean Six Sigma Black Belt, Disciplined Agile Scrum Master, and Project Management Institute Agile Certified Practitioner.
 He has also received his Certified Fraud Examiner Certification.
 Seamus is training to be an ICF certified Coach.

-Continue reading about Catrina
+Continue reading about Julie

 Nancy Young, Trustee